peteclark3/rules-automation/README.md

+# First, Thank you!
+Thank you for the opportunity to be a part of Clarity Financial!
+The accompanying presentation for this submission is [here](https://docs.google.com/presentation/d/19xOeXDpxPrlkXCfAEZkP9zr1EjsgKibXvrQOfHBeiZM/edit?usp=sharing)

+**_And now, here beginneth the readme..._**

 # Rules Automation System

 This project is a simple rules automation system for managing document requests based on application conditions.